(Updated in 2023) Back in 2018, I posted a simple question in two LinkedIn ATD groups: Articulate or Captivate – which do you like better, and why?

 I asked because I wanted to refresh familiarity with these apps.
-Though I had used Captivate and Articulate in the past, it had been about five years (just so happened they weren’t applicable to projects) and of course lots had changed.
+Though I had previously used Captivate and Articulate, it had been a while (just so happened they weren’t applicable to projects) and of course lots had changed.

 My preference was to crank up only one free trial and I thought opinions from peers in instructional design would narrow things down.
 I posted the question and sat back in anticipation of the kind of fierce debate not seen since WordPerfect aficionados squared off against Word connoisseurs.

 End of day one: crickets.
 End of day three: zero responses.
 End of week three: still zip.
 Well, drat, I thought, I’ll just have to free-trial both.

 As I penciled time into my calendar to do that, I wondered how less experienced training designers would choose an authoring tool.
 The answer is they may not choose at all.
 They’d likely make do with other tools or buy based on a consultant’s recommendation.
 The realization inspired a slightly different approach to using the free trials, and this review.

 A Review with Lack of Experience in Mind

 This review is not about how these tools work for experienced instructional designers.
 The focus is not on why clients should buy a certain authoring tool for a consultant’s use on their project.
 This review is about things that can be important after the contract is over and the highly experienced designer walks out the door.

 For those who just want a recommendation, here it is: Articulate 360.